Data Center Co-Location Services

 Secured access to the facility is available 24 hours a day, 7 days a week.
 Facility, power and network systems are monitored 24x7.
 Infrequent planned network and power outages will be pre-announced via email when required and kept to a minimum.
 Unplanned Data Center outages will be responded to by UW Information Technology staff, including after hours.

-Rates for Server Co-Location services apply to all UW Information Technology data centers and are reviewed on an annual basis.
+Rates for Data Center Services (DCS) apply to all UW Information Technology data centers and are reviewed on an annual basis.

 - Plus $200.00 Standard Installation fee plus $85/hr any additional "Hands & Eyes" services

 - Premium UW Medical Centers full rack cabinet: $880.00

 (UW Medical Centers / Auxiliary rate includes electricity surcharge)